 Figuring Out the Best Exercise for Me to Lose Belly Fat

-After a year, I finally got a new job with affordable health insurance.
+After a year, I finally got a new job with affordable healthcare insurance.
 I was able to see a doctor who diagnosed me with hypothyroidism and polycystic ovarian syndrome (PCOS).
 I learned that roughly between 10% and 60% of people with hypothyroidism and 20% up to 80% of people with PCOS struggle with weight loss and obesity.
 It’s not absolute that these conditions were the only cause for why I had such issues with my weight loss and gain efforts.
 However, they were not helping.

 At the same time, I admit that my life choices weren’t making it any easier for me.
 And how much body type, posture, and muscle mass plays into things I did not know.
 The same is true for hypothyroidism.
 Diet and lifestyle are still one of the biggest culprits so it wouldn’t be fair to blame these conditions entirely on how sedentary I’ve been (all too often it is too easy to blame something else).
 With the right medications, however, and encouraging words from a dietician and coworkers, my newfound enthusiasm led to my eating habits and lifestyle gradually changing for the better.
 Soon enough I found myself in the employee gym at lunchtime.